check-spelling/auth0-verified-email-address-change/README.md

 ## About Auth0

-Auth0 is the flagship Platform-as-a-Service (PaaS) Identity and Access Management service from the company of the same same.
+Auth0 is the flagship Platform-as-a-Service (PaaS) Identity and Access Management service from the company of the same name.
 Auth0 helps you to easily:

 - authenticate using multiple identity providers, including social (e.g. Google, Facebook, Microsoft, LinkedIn, GitHub, Twitter, etc), or enterprise (e.g. Windows Azure AD, Google Apps, Active Directory, ADFS, SAML, etc),
 - authenticate users via username/password, or passwordless mechanisms,